miztiik/eks-security-with-security-group/README.md

 ## 📌 Who is using this

-This repository aims to show how to use kubernetes network policies to secure AWS EKS to new developers, Solution Architects & Ops Engineers in AWS.
+This repository aims to show how to use EKS Security group policies to secure AWS EKS to new developers, Solution Architects & Ops Engineers in AWS.
 Based on that knowledge these Udemy [course #1][102], [course #2][101] helps you build complete architecture in AWS.

 ### 💡 Help/Suggestions or 🐛 Bugs